codysork/dotfiles/README.md

 # Codys' Dotfiles

 These dotfiles were set up on Arch Linux, so using any Arch-based Linux distro such as Arch or Manjaro should allow you to make use of it.
-The distro you use is not important, but the directions here will assume you are using Arch, or at least it's package manager — pacman.
+The distro you use is not important, but the directions here will assume you are using Arch, or at least its package manager — pacman.

 ## Packages Required